PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Same operations with the **Male Bullet Connector** and the ⚫**Black Wire**.

-<ins>Be careful of covering just the begining of the metalic connector.</ins>
+<ins>Be careful of covering just the beginning of the metallic connector.</ins>

 !!! warning